MicrosoftDocs/memdocs/memdocs/intune/protect/identity-protection-windows-settings.md

 > [!NOTE]
 > [!INCLUDE [not-all-settings-are-documented](../includes/not-all-settings-are-documented.md)]

 This article describes Windows Hello for Business settings you can manage with an Identity protection profile.
 Identity protection profiles are part of device configuration policy in Microsoft Intune.
-However, as of July 2024, you can use profiles you previously created, but can’t create new instances.
-Instead, to create a new profile to manage settings for identity protection, use an endpoint security [account protection policy](../protect/endpoint-security-account-protection-policy.md).
+However, as of July 2024, device configuration profiles for *Identity protection* are replaced by endpoint security profiles for *Account protection*.
+While you can continue to use identity protection profiles that you previously created, Intune no longer supports creating new instances.
+Instead, to manage settings for identity protection, use an endpoint security [account protection policy](../protect/endpoint-security-account-protection-policy.md).

 With an Identity protection profile, you can configure settings on discrete groups of Windows 10/11 devices.
 To configure Windows Hello for Business tenant-wide, as part of *device enrollment*, see [Create a Windows Hello for Business policy](../protect/windows-hello.md) in *Integrate Windows Hello for Business with Microsoft Intune*.